 Asbestos was once used for a huge range of applications within buildings, from insulation to ceiling tiles, wall plaster, and in electrical equipment.
 Construction workers need to be cautious in older buildings where asbestos may not have been identified.

 Exposure to asbestos can cause fatal disease, and the fibres may even be carried home on workers’ clothing and pose a risk to family members.
-This is another reason why good commercial insurance
+This is another reason why good commercial business insurance

 is so important.